Technical Review by

 Mimecast Secure Email Gateway is one of the most fully featured email security platforms on the market, targeted primarily at enterprise users.
 We think the detection accuracy and integration depth are the key strengths here.
 The platform protects over 40,000 organizations and uses AI and machine learning to guard against phishing, impersonation, BEC, and malware.

 Customers consistently praise the protection quality, with low false positive rates meaning legitimate emails reach inboxes without manual intervention.
 Small security teams praise the out-of-the-box effectiveness.
-Customers also highlight the reports and analytics, noting they are easy to understand and help monitor email security performance.
+Customers also highlight the reports and analytics, noting they are easy to understand.
 Some customer reviews note that the admin interface has deeply nested settings that make troubleshooting slow.

 We think Mimecast makes sense for enterprise security teams who need full email protection and can invest time in initial configuration.
 The March 2026 update addressing API deployment and 350+ vendor integrations strengthens its position in modern security stacks.
 Mimecast boasts a low rate of legitimate emails being falsely marked as spam and a high rate of spam and virus blocking.
 If you’re a smaller team wanting something lighter, there are simpler options on this list.